solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-03/README.md

 ![Upload ZIP file to Cloud Shell](./../media/lab-03-ex-01-task-02-upload-file.png)

-Once the upload is complete, run the ```dir``` command to ensure the file exists in your home folder.
+Once the upload is complete, go back to the home folder (run `cd ..`), run the `dir` command to ensure the file exists in your home folder.

 ![Check uploaded file](./../media/lab-03-ex-01-task-02-check-uploaded-file.png)